-After famous hunter rider Jennifer Alfano finished her junior years, she knew her future was in the saddle, but she wanted a little break first.
-She decided to travel down to Florida for the season to groom for Greg Best, the son of her trainer Maxine Best.
+After hunter/jumper professional Jennifer Alfano finished her junior years, she knew her future was in the saddle, but she wanted a little break first.
+She decided to travel to Florida for the season to groom for Greg Best, the son of her trainer Maxine Best.
 She became the groom of the now legendary grand prix jumper Gem Twist (Good Twist—Coldly Noble, Noble Jay), a whirlwind adventure that took her all the way to the 1988 Seoul Olympic Games as Gem’s groom.

 Here are Alfano’s memories of her grooming days:

 It was the winter of 1987 when we drove from New Jersey down to Florida.
 Greg was about five years older than I was, and he drove the horse van, and I followed in the car.
 Greg had been riding with Frank and Mary [Chapot] for quite some time, and though he’d been around, he was relatively unknown.
 Greg had taken Gem to the Rolex-USET Show Jumping Talent Derby [New Jersey] two years earlier, when Gem was just 6.
 It was just going to be the two of us going down there, no other grooms or anything.

 Really, at that time, I just went for fun.
 I didn’t go specifically to learn anything—I was 18 years old and needed a little break from my routine, and I thought going to Florida sounded like it would be one big party.